evolvingstuff/vdw2/content/posts/rotator-cuff-repair-using-vitamin-d-lowers-medical-cost-by-46-dollars.md

 Much slower and expensive: Injection)) - 10 days to get from muscle to bloodstream

- **Note: Surgeries can drop the &lt;a href=&quot;/posts/pro-inflammatory-cytokines-cause-the-74-percent-drop-in-vitamin-d-after-knee-art--levels-by-half&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Pro-inflammatory cytokines cause the 74 percent drop in vitamin D after knee arthroplasty – Feb 2014|vitamin D levels by half&quot;&gt;Pro-inflammatory cytokines cause the 74 percent drop in vitamin D after knee arthroplasty – Feb 2014|vitamin D levels by half&lt;/a&gt;**
+ **Note: Surgeries can drop the &lt;a href=&quot;/posts/pro-inflammatory-cytokines-cause-the-74-percent-drop-in-vitamin-d-after-knee-arthroplasty&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Pro-inflammatory cytokines cause the 74 percent drop in vitamin D after knee arthroplasty – Feb 2014&quot;&gt;vitamin D levels by half&lt;/a&gt;**

 AST Structure:
 -------------